viewsetting/Attack4Good/README.md

 We also experimented with Gradient Based optimization, which experiments are in the ``Gradient_based fairness `` folder.

-Finally, some exploratory notebooks are in the ``notebooks folder``.
+Finally, some exploratory notebooks are in the ``notebooks`` folder.

 These are the results we obtain: